iapsoecs/iapsoecs.github.io/aboutus.md

 <table class="profile-tab">
 	<tr  class="profile-cell">
 	<td width="73%" class="profile-cell">
-	<p><strong>Malin Ödalen (USA, vice-chairperson):</strong>
+	<p><strong>Malin Ödalen (Germany, vice-chairperson):</strong>
-	Malin is a post-doctoral scientist at the University of Arizona in Tucson.
-She works on ocean carbon storage across climate states, mainly using intermediate complexity models.
+	Malin is a post-doctoral researcher at the GEOMAR Helmholtz Centre for Ocean Research in Kiel, Germany, working in the SO-CHIC project.
+She is a modeller with a PhD from Stockholm University (2019) who is interested in physical and biogeochemical aspects of the ocean’s role in the climate system.
+Her research topics are Southern Ocean processes, and global ocean carbon storage across climate states.
 Passionate about the ocean, world politics, outdoor activities and her home region in Sweden north of the Artic Circle.</p>
 	</td>
 	<td width="24%" class="profile-cell">
 	<a href="https://www.researchgate.net/profile/Malin_Oedalen" target="_blank"><img src="https://www.iapsoecs.org/uploads/bio_photos/malin.jpg" alt="Malin Ödalen" class="profile-image"/></a>